Cirrhosis: What You Need To Know

 There are several vital things you need to do and it is important to be regular with these things and implement them long term, otherwise the inflammation will recur and continue.

 - Take a powerful liver formula such as Livatone Plus to support your liver function.
-Livatone Plus contains a high dose of pure milk thistle, all the B vitamins, organic sulphur, selenium and antioxidants.
-Milk thistle has been proven to reduce liver inflammation.
+Livatone Plus contains a high dose of pure milk thistle, N-Acetyl-Cysteine (NAC), activated B vitamins, organic sulphur, selenium and antioxidants.
+Several of these ingredients have been proven to reduce liver inflammation.

-- Increase omega 3 fatty acids from oily fish (tuna, herrings, salmon and trout), fish oil supplements or vegan DHA, ground flaxseeds, walnuts and chia seeds.
-Omega 3 fatty acids reduce inflammation and most people do not consume nearly enough of these life saving fats.
+- Increase omega 3 fatty acids from oily fish (tuna, herrings, salmon, sardines and trout), fish oil supplements or vegan DHA, flaxseeds, walnuts and chia seeds.
+Omega 3 fatty acids reduce inflammation.

-- Boost your intake of selenium by taking a selenium supplement and by eating Brazil nuts.
-Selenium is important for your immune system to fight viruses and to reduce inflammation caused by autoimmune disease.
+- Boost your intake of selenium by taking Livatone Plus which contains adequate amounts if you take 4 capsules of Livatone Plus daily.
+Selenium is vital for your immune system to fight viruses and to reduce inflammation in the liver.

 - Consume foods high in vitamin E such as avocados and raw nuts and seeds.
 Vitamin E reduces the formation of scar tissue and softens existing scar tissue.
-You can also take a supplement of vitamin E.
+You may also wish to take a supplement of vitamin E.

-- Increase your intake of the mineral sulphur by eating foods high in this mineral such as cruciferous vegetables (broccoli, cabbage, cauliflower and Brussels sprouts), onions, garlic and eggs.
+- Increase your intake of the mineral sulphur by taking NAC and eating foods high in sulphur such as cruciferous vegetables (broccoli, cabbage, cauliflower and Brussels sprouts), onions, garlic and eggs.
 Make sure you eat the whole egg, as it’s the yolk of the egg which contains the sulphur.
 Don’t worry about eating too many eggs, as contrary to old myths about eggs, they do not have any effect on your cholesterol levels.
-The formula MSM Plus Vitamin C powder provides you with extra organic sulphur and can be stirred into juice or water; MSM Plus Vitamin C powder is sweetened with stevia.
+The formula MSM Plus Vitamin C powder provides you with extra organic sulphur and can be stirred into juice or water.
+Livatone Plus contains NAC but you may need extra NAC to repair a badly damaged liver.
 Sulphur is a mineral, which helps your liver detoxification pathways to remove toxic chemicals which build up in the liver and cause inflammation.

 - Ensure an adequate intake of vitamin C from citrus fruits, berries, bell peppers and most fresh fruits.
 Livatone Plus contains vitamin C but you may need to take extra if you have a lot of inflammation.
 Vitamin C is a powerful antioxidant and can prevent scar tissue forming.